-The Star Prize for Broadcast-Digital Media recognizes outstanding online, cross-platform communications journalism utilizing at least three of the following: text, images, audio, video.
+The Star Prize for Broadcast-Digital Media recognizes outstanding online, cross-platform communications journalism utilizing at least two of the following: text, images, audio, video.

 The combination of these multimedia platforms into successful story-telling captures the true spirit on an online journalist.
 Judges will look for pieces that use a range of contemporary tools to convey a story.

 IFAJ members in good standing are welcome to submit one entry from members of their guilds.

 • Entries must be submitted by guilds, not by individual members.